Saeed Hanaei: Motives

 After his arrest, Hanaei claimed that he was trying to cleanse the city of moral corruption, and that God approved of his "work".
-He claimed in court that he began killing the sex workers after his wife was mistaken for one.
+He claimed in court that he began killing prostitutes after his wife was mistaken for one.

 Reactions

-Following Hanaei's arrest, some religious hardliners excused, and even praised, his crimes, arguing that he had tried to "cleanse" Iran of moral corruption.
+Following Hanaei's arrest, some religious hardliners tried to justify, and even praised, his crimes, arguing that he had tried to "cleanse" Iran of moral corruption.

 "Who is to be judged?" wrote the conservative newspaper Jomhuri Islami.
 "Those who look to eradicate the sickness or those who stand at the root of the corruption?"
 Such sentiments were expressed by the killer's merchant friends at the Mashhad bazaar, one of whom said, "He did the right thing.
 He should have continued."

 Execution

-Hanaei was found guilty and hanged at dawn on April 8, 2002 in Mashhad Prison.
+Hanaei was found guilty and hanged at dawn on April 17, 2002, in Mashhad Prison.

 In popular culture

-The incident was the subject of the 2002 documentary And Along Came a Spider, directed by Maziar Bahari, and it includes an interview with Hanaei.
+The incident was the subject of the 2002 documentary And Along Came a Spider, directed by Maziar Bahari, and includes an interview with Hanaei, along with his wife and son.
 In 2020, a film called Killer Spider was directed by Ebrahim Irajzad starring Mohsen Tanabandeh as Saeed and Sareh Bayat as Saeed's wife.
 In 2022, another film about his life, Holy Spider, was released, starring Zar Amir Ebrahimi and Mehdi Bajestani, and directed by Ali Abbasi.
 It was filmed in Jordan, and entered the main competition section of the 2022 Cannes Film Festival.